rizwan345/ex-a1-team-exec-6/README.md

 # ex-a1-team-exec-6
 =======
 # Code base for jEdit and aTunes
-This repository contains the source code of the jEdit v4.3 and aTunes v1.6 applications.
+This repository contains the source code of jEdit v4.3 and aTunes v1.6.

 =======
-Each project can be imported into Eclipse.
+Each project can be imported into Eclipse or IntelliJ.

 Main classes:
 * jEdit: `org.gjt.sp.jedit.jEdit`